AdamHutchison/collection/README.md

 func (c *Collection[T]) Shuffle() T
 ```

 Removes the first item in the collection and returns it.
-All othher item indexes are decreased by 1.
+All other item indexes are decreased by 1.

 ### func \(\*Collection\[T\]\) Slice